trippleter/initial-list-analysis-aptos-cluster/README.md

 **final_sybil_data.csv** file contains the justification on why each EVM wallet is mapped with a certain Aptos wallet.
 You can check by going to the explorer of the NETWORK, pasting TX_HASH and decoding input data

+(format is SENDER_WALLET,APTOS_WALLET,TX_HASH,NETWORK,NONCE)

-(format is SENDER_WALLET,APTOS_WALLET,TX_HASH,NETWORK,NONCE, sender_wallet - EVM wallet from initialList.txt, aptos_wallet - its Aptos funds receiver, tx_hash - source_tx_hash that confirms the association of Aptos to EVM wallet, network - network of source tx_hash, nonce - number of LayerZero messages sent by an Aptos address)
+sender_wallet - EVM wallet from initialList.txt, aptos_wallet - its Aptos funds receiver, tx_hash - source_tx_hash that confirms the association of Aptos to EVM wallet, network - network of source tx_hash, nonce - number of LayerZero messages sent by an Aptos address

 **final_sybil_list.txt** file contains all the Aptos sybils found